 - University of New South Wales

 - Contact Us

 University of New South Wales Facilities

-The Centre has access to three major research laboratories at UNSW: the Atomic Fabrication Facility (AFF), the National Magnet Laboratory (NML) and the Semiconductor Nanofabrication Facility (SNF).
+The Centre has access to three major research laboratories at UNSW: the Atomic Fabrication Facility (AFF), Magnet Laboratories and the Semiconductor Nanofabrication Facility (SNF).
 These facilities are co-located within the Newton building and offer a broad range of nanoscale device fabrication and measurement capabilities.

 There is a large services compound supporting all laboratories, incorporating; liquid nitrogen, a diesel UPS, helium recovery, gas and chemical storage.
 All areas operate under the UNSW OHS Management System administered by an OH&S Officer.

-The Measurement Laboratories, located on the ground floor of the Newton Building at UNSW, house sophisticated experimental facilities for performing characterisation and measurements of nano-scale devices.
-The laboratory is supervised by Dr Andrea Morello, and serves as the primary lowtemperature measurement facility for the silicon qubit projects at UNSW.
+The Cryogenic Measurement Laboratories, located on the ground floor of the Newton Building at UNSW, house sophisticated experimental facilities for performing characterisation and measurements of nanoscale devices.
+The G12 laboratory is supervised by A/Prof Andrea Morello, and serves as the primary low-temperature measurement facility for the silicon qubit projects at UNSW.